MicrosoftDocs/windows-itpro-docs/education/windows/federated-sign-in.md

 ## Important considerations

-### Known issues affecting single user devices
+### Known issues affecting student assigned (1:1) devices

-Federated sign-in for single user devices doesn't work with the following settings enabled:
+Federated sign-in for student assigned (1:1) devices doesn't work with the following settings enabled:

 - **EnableSharedPCMode** or **EnableSharedPCModeWithOneDriveSync**, which are part of the [SharedPC CSP][WIN-1]
 - **Interactive logon: do not display last signed in**, which is a security policy part of the [Policy CSP][WIN-2]
 - **Take a Test**, since it uses the security policy above

-### Known issues affecting shared user devices
+### Known issues affecting student shared devices

-The following issues are known to affect shared user devices:
+The following issues are known to affect student shared devices:

 - Non-federated users can't sign-in to the devices, including local accounts
-- The **Take a test** feature doesn't work
+- **Interactive logon: do not display last signed in**, which is a security policy part of the [Policy CSP][WIN-2]
-- If multiple users are using the same device without signing out, it will degrade the device performance.
-It's recommended to instruct the users to sign out when they're done using the device
+- **Take a Test**, since it uses the security policy above

 ### Preferred Azure AD tenant name